 Looking east you'll see the view of the river and Fairmont Le Château Frontenac and you'll see where the river widens looking south.
 There are a lot of interesting facts about Quebec and Quebec City in both French and English on the walls of the observation floor.

-It may be hard to believe Mikkel did and saw all these things in Quebec City over the span of 24 hours, with an overnight (so a lot of that was sleeping time!) but she did.
+It may be hard to believe all we did and saw with just 2 days in Quebec City over the span of 24 hours, total, with an overnight (so a lot of that was sleeping time!) in between.
 And you can do it too!